lifeiscontent/realworld/api/docs/feature-development.md

 then, run `rails spec` and see it fail, you only should ever write just enough code to make your expectation of what should happen pass.

-We can go and create the model now, because our intent is to have the model exist.
+We can go and create the model now because we intend to have the model exist.

 Only add columns for the model **after** you've added a test for the column/association.

 ## Creating a resolver in GraphQL

 In GraphQL a resolver can be one of 2 types, a `query`, or a `mutation`.
-There are a few oddities around GraphQL in Ruby, but for the most part things will translate 1 to 1 in terms of how GraphQL works in other platforms.
+There are a few oddities around GraphQL in Ruby, but for the most part, things will translate 1 to 1 in terms of how GraphQL works in other platforms.

 ### Creating a Resolver